build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 Here is how the output will look on the Cloud9 Console once the custom scaling endpoint is deployed:
 ![Deployment completed for model on sagemaker](images/customscalingdeployment.png)

-10. (Optional steps for testing the custom endpoint after deployment) Copy the Sagemaker endpoint from above in the command below and execute to replace the SAGEMAKER-ENDPOINT in localtest.sh file.
+10. (Optional steps for testing the custom endpoint after deployment) Copy the SageMaker endpoint from above in the command below and execute to replace the SAGEMAKER-ENDPOINT in localtest.sh file.
 ```bash
 sed -i s@SAGEMAKER-ENDPOINT@sm-endpoint-sklearn-xxxx-xx-xx-xx-xx-xx@g localtest.sh
 ```